 Challenges and cautions with psychoactive medication

-Who is prescribing?
 I want to be careful here–any doctor is legally permitted to prescribe psychoactive medication.
 But you wouldn’t ask your family doctor to administer chemotherapy or take out your gall bladder, would you?
 That’s why there are specialists.
-For my mental health care, I want to see a psychiatrist (a doctor who specializes in mental health) or a psychiatric nurse.
+For my mental health care, I want to see a psychiatrist (a doctor who specializes in mental health) or a psychiatric nurse practitioner.
 You might even want to find one who specializes in your particular problem.
 There are hundreds of psychoactive medications.
-So it’s not fair to expect your family doctor to keep up with the latest research on mental health treatment.
+I feel it’s not fair to expect my family doctor to keep up with the latest research on mental health treatment.
 When I go for help, I want someone who specializes in mental health to evaluate my situation and treat it.

 How can I tell if my medication is “right” for me?